count/hackathons/AirBnb/Storytelling/README.md

-# Data Storytelling 2: 13 May
+# Data Storytelling 2: 28 May

 ## [#AirBnBDataStorytelling](https://twitter.com/DataHackathons?lang=en-gb/)

 # The Topic :
 **The effects of AirBnB on London**

-# The Challenge 👨‍💻:
-Today we'll be exploring Airbnb data as well as some other contextual data about London neighbourhoods.
-What's the most surprising thing you can find out about the impact of Airbnb in London?

 # The Purpose:
 Increase your confidence understanding and analysing data.
 We will work together to build up data stories and uncover new insights about today's topic.